The Riddle of Steel

 The Conan of the Rob Howard literary canon has no special relationship to his sword, or to any other weapon.

-The Phoenix On The Sword, the first Conan story to see print, does feature a sword that is enchanted by a dream-sage who gives it the power to cut phantoms, but the Magic Sword trope is never visited again.
-No weapon is ever given a name, and no weapon is ever described in any more detail than the story would require.
-For the Conan of Rob Howard’s literary canon, the sword is no more and no less than a tool.
-On the other hand, the Conan of John Milius’ film is involved in the Cult of The Sword from the beginning.
+The Phoenix On The Sword was the first Conan story to see print, and it does feature a sword that is enchanted by a dream-sage who gives it the power to cut phantoms— but Rob Howard never visits the Magic Sword trope again.
+None of Conan’s weapons are ever given a name, and no weapon is ever described in any more detail than the story would require.

-It wasn’t for nothing that the Northern Barbarians produced the most advanced steel objects in the western hemisphere; after all, it would have taken a good blade, and a steady hand to wield it, to stave off the Romans, and then Roman Catholicism, for as long as they did.
+A detailed analysis of the archaeological evidence further suggests that the Northern European cult of the Sword drove innovations in steel-working that would remain unsurpassed in the western world until the time of the Italian Renaissance; it wasn’t for nothing that the Northern Barbarians produced the most advanced steel objects in the western hemisphere.
+After all, it would have taken a good blade, and a steady hand to wield it, to stave off the Romans, and then Roman Catholicism, for as long as they did.

 Look at these maps.

-They represent the geopolitical landscape of continental Europe, albeit several hundred years apart.
+They represent the geopolitical landscape of continental Europe, several hundred years apart.
 In both cases, the line between the Roman (or Roman Catholic) and Barbarian (or non-christian) world is defined by the physical boundaries of the Danube and the Rhine rivers.

 The Danube River flows southeast from its source in modern Germany’s Black Forest until it merges with the Black Sea.